gomorpheus/morpheus-docs/provisioning/jobs/jobs_tab.rst

 .. note:: Jobs require existing Tasks or Workflows.
 See the appropriate section of |morpheus| docs for more on creating `Tasks <https://docs.morpheusdata.com/en/latest/provisioning/automation/automation.html#tasks>`_ and `Workflows <https://docs.morpheusdata.com/en/latest/provisioning/automation/automation.html#workflows>`_.

-To create a new job:
+To create a new Job:

 #.
 Navigate to |ProJob|
 #.
 Select :guilabel:`+ ADD`